mjpoltorak/TwitterWithSentiment/README.md

 Necessary libraries include: json, tweepy, textblob, sys

 #PopulateDatabse.py
-Please do not use this script it is currently experiencing a few bugs.
+Please do not run this file as you will add rows to the current database which has been successfully filled.
+The script populates a database with all NYSE and Nasdaq tickers and their corresponding company names.